PRAGMATICS AND THE TEACHING OF ENGLISH LITERATUREAdriansyah A. Katili

 Adriansyah A. Katili

 This paper is about pragmatics and the teaching of English literature.
 This is based on the common knowledge that the medium of literature is language.
 Literature is the use of artistic language.
 However, it is more than the use of artistic language; it is a type of communication that uses language, hence it is concerned with the meaning of language in a certain context.
 Hence, the role of pragmatics cannot be ignored.
-Pragmatics is defined as the study of how language is used in communication in certain context.
-It is dealt with how the speaker produces certain utterance in a certain context and what he may mean by the utterance.
+Pragmatics is defined as the study of how language is used in communication in a certain context.
+It is dealt with how the speaker produces certain utterances in a certain context and what he may mean by the utterance.
 In other words, it is what the speaker literally means and what he may mean by his utterance.
 (Kilby, and Roca in Grundy, 2000: 3).
-By this definition, I explore the function of pragmatics in the teaching of English Language and Literature.
-To support my argument, I take some utterances taken from Miller's
+By this definition, I explore the function of pragmatics in the teaching of the English Language and Literature.
+To support my argument, I take some utterances taken from M

 A. The Nature of Pragmatics